bbolker/bbmisc/peeves.md

 ---

-Last updated 2023-05-27
+Last updated 2023-11-25

 [^1]: I've titled the document "peeves" in recognition of the fact that opinions about language and writing are necessarily subjective; the linguists at Language Log, who are also referred to elsewhere in this document, call [prescriptivist](https://dictionary.cambridge.org/dictionary/english/prescriptivist) opinions about language ["peeves"](https://languagelog.ldc.upenn.edu/nll/?p=3144)

+[^2]: the folks at Language Log, a blog by linguists, are [snarky](https://languagelog.ldc.upenn.edu/nll/?cat=54) about people who criticize the use of the passive voice when what they mean is "language that obscures agency"

-[^2]: My mother, Joan Bolker, wrote a book on [*Writing Your Dissertation in Fifteen Minutes a Day*](https://www.amazon.ca/Writing-Your-Dissertation-Fifteen-Minutes/dp/080504891X), edited an anthology of essays about writing called [*The Writer's Home Companion*](https://www.amazon.ca/Writers-Home-Companion-Anthology-Writing/dp/0805048936), and gave advice for medical researchers and writers in [*Writing Medicine*](https://www.lulu.com/en/ca/shop/joan-bolker/writing-medicine/paperback/product-1jz9mq6d.html?page=1&pageSize=4).
+[^3]: My mother, Joan Bolker, wrote a book on [*Writing Your Dissertation in Fifteen Minutes a Day*](https://www.amazon.ca/Writing-Your-Dissertation-Fifteen-Minutes/dp/080504891X), edited an anthology of essays about writing called [*The Writer's Home Companion*](https://www.amazon.ca/Writers-Home-Companion-Anthology-Writing/dp/0805048936), and gave advice for medical researchers and writers in [*Writing Medicine*](https://www.lulu.com/en/ca/shop/joan-bolker/writing-medicine/paperback/product-1jz9mq6d.html?page=1&pageSize=4).
 All are highly recommended, but they focus on the *process* of writing rather than on mechanics like word choice and structure.)

-[^3]: This advice contradicts the previous advice about agency, attributing ideas to particular actors.
+[^4]: This advice contradicts the previous advice about agency, attributing ideas to particular actors.
 "A foolish consistency is the hobgoblin of little minds" (Emerson: [Wikipedia points out that this is a misuse of the original quotation](https://en.wikipedia.org/wiki/Wikipedia:Emerson_and_Wilde_on_consistency), but I like it anyway.)
 Or: "Do I contradict myself?
 Very well then I contradict myself, (I am large, I contain multitudes.)"
 [Whitman, *Song of Myself*](https://poets.org/poem/song-myself-51)

-[^4]: I also like footnotes, but they're rarely used, and rarely a good idea, in scientific writing.
+[^5]: I also like footnotes, but they're rarely used, and rarely a good idea, in scientific writing.
 (They're common in the humanties.)

-[^5]: published in 1776,